 Contact: The Office

-Finance and Budget Committee
+Finance and Budget Committee: The Treasurer, Finance Chair

 The Finance Committee [a standing committee called for in our by-laws] is the advisory body responsible for coordinating, monitoring, and managing the financial resources essential to meet the parish’s current and long-term financial obligations.
 The Committee is responsible to the Vestry for being knowledgeable of the financial matters of the Parish, recommending actions that will assure good stewardship of our income and expenses associated with our ongoing operations, and advising on special needs that may arise.
 We draft the budget for Vestry approval and presentation at the Annual Meeting.
 Throughout the year we work with the Priest-in-Charge and the Vestry to monitor income and expenses against budget, and address any new financial situations or circumstances.
 We also recommend to the Vestry the engagement of a qualified auditor to meet our annual canonical requirements for financial audit or review.
 The Finance Committee then reviews the recommendation and recommend adoption of changes to the Vestry.